DrorEttlingerLevy/DrorEttlingerLevy.github.io/_pages/about.md

 ## About Me

-I am a PhD candidate in the [Environmental Informatics Enviromatics](https://fishbain.net.technion.ac.il/) research group, advised by Prof. Barak Fishbain, in the [Faculty of Civil and Environmental Engineering](https://cee.technion.ac.il/en/) at the [Technion](https://www.technion.ac.il/en/).
+I am a Data Scientist, currently in my first year as a PhD candidate in the [Environmental Informatics Enviromatics](https://fishbain.net.technion.ac.il/) research group, advised by Prof. Barak Fishbain, in the [Faculty of Civil and Environmental Engineering](https://cee.technion.ac.il/en/) at the [Technion](https://www.technion.ac.il/en/).
 The research group focuses on developing Artificial Intelligence (AI) and Machine Learning (ML) models to enhance our understanding of complex built and natural environments.

 My research focuses on marine monitoring using machine learning and deep learning. ðŸŒŠ